code-423n4/2023-12-revolutionprotocol/README.md

 # Developer guide

-*Provide every step required to build the project from a fresh git clone, as well as steps to run the tests with a gas report.*
+*as well as steps to run the tests with a gas report.*

 *Note: Many wardens run Slither as a first pass for testing.
 Please document any known errors with no workaround.*